KumarLakshmanan/startGoals/README.md

 the projectFiles upload button click on the details page needs to show the multi file uploader just like the project screenshots field in project/new.jsx file. and also change the API's for that. i need the same design in the dialog as the project screenshots field in the project/new.jsx file.

 and also in the live-list, recorded-list and project list pages, the table pagination is not working. so please fix that. and also the filters are not working in the live-list and recorded-list pages. so please fix that too.

-and remove the instructor from the tables.
+and change the section and lesson add/edit pages to match the new lesson types and their fields.

-and in the course instructors page the list of instructors is not showing the instructors. so please fix that.
+- Create new page for lesson edit/add instead of the popup inside the course

-and in the course details the Course Structure is not working. the duration is always showing zero. show the total minutes of all the lessons in the course.
+- For the the video upload is not working because the forms is showing in the dialog and not in the new page.

 and these are the lesson types in the course sections:
 "video", "live", "quiz", "assignment", "document"